corda/corda-solutions/bn-apps/cordapp-updates-distribution/README.md

 ## Scheduling synchronisation

 Updates can be scheduled via `ScheduleSyncFlow`.
-Synchronisation interval is driven by `syncInterval` configuration property and defaults to *once in 5 hours*. `ScheduleSyncFlow` can be started from the shell or via RPC.
+Synchronisation interval is driven by `syncInterval` configuration property and defaults to *once in 5 hours*. `ScheduleSyncFlow` can be started from Corda shell or via RPC.

 ```kotlin
 // synchronisation should be launched asynchronously if corda-flows transport is used